 Visiting Ashridge Estate with your dog

-Ashridge is a beautiful, popular place to walk your dog.
-We have visitors of all kinds here: some on foot, some on wheels, and some on horseback, so we ask those of you bringing your four-legged friends to follow our guidance and help us keep Ashridge special for everyone.
+Ashridge is a popular place to walk your dog.
+We have visitors of all kinds here: some on foot, some on wheels, and some on horseback, so we ask those of you bringing your dogs to follow our guidance and help us keep Ashridge special for everyone.

 Where can my dog go?